Roy-SR-007/_HierBOSSS_/README.md

 ## Installation and Dependencies

-To get started with HierBOSSS, where it is programmed using the `R` software, install the required dependencies:
+To get started with HierBOSSS, install the following required dependencies:

 * `listenv`
 * `dplyr`